-They may worry that leaving their loved ones would cause depression, anxiety, and insecurity, or they may simply feel that a long-term care facility would be too restrictive for their lifestyle.
+Many seniors worry about depression in long-term care facilities or simply feel that a facility or community would be too restrictive for their lifestyle.
 Home care can alleviate these concerns by providing services allowing people to live safely in their homes.

 People receiving home care may require assistance in recovery from injury or illness or with performing the activities of daily living (ADLs).
 Different types of home care might be needed at different times: for instance, the care required immediately after a hospital stay would differ from a long-term home care solution.
 Home care is not generally provided 24/7, although certain companies and caregivers may be able to offer more comprehensive accommodations for patients if necessary.